itsapaulblem/Cosys_Airsim_Exploration/README.md

 **🎓 Internship Duration**: 6 months (13 May 2025 - 5 December 2025)
 **📧 Contact**: Paul Cheng
-* Feel free to reach out if you ever need any help.
+* Feel free to reach out if you ever need any help (or you can just ask Mr Lee JunWei aka Aortz).

 **Special Thanks**:
 - Cosys-Lab team for building on Microsoft AirSim